DianaVallverdu-NUA/BSC1a-live_data/README.md

 ```

 This function will be used to load and update the data from the API.
 Currently, we are faking the fetch with our downloaded data.
 This is due to a limit to the API: it only allows for 100 calls per month.
 Until the website is ready to be published, let's keep this test data as the used one.

+3. Now, we need to execute this function.
+As opposed to the first data task, this function must be executed every second.